Randolph Churchill: Early 1930s

 Randolph reported from the German elections in July 1932.
-Randolph encouraged his father to try to meet Adolf Hitler in summer 1932 whilst he was retracing the Duke of Marlborough's march to Blenheim (Winston was writing the Duke's life at the time); the meeting fell through at the last minute as Hitler excused himself.
+He encouraged his father to try to meet Adolf Hitler in summer 1932 whilst he was retracing the Duke of Marlborough's march to Blenheim (Winston was writing the Duke's life at the time); the meeting fell through at the last minute as Hitler excused himself.
 Randolph had an affair with Doris Castlerosse in 1932, causing a near fight with her husband.
 She later claimed to have had an affair with his father Winston in the mid-1930s, although Winston's biographer Andrew Roberts believes the latter claim unlikely to be true.

 Randolph, then aged just 21, was sent to Paraguay in August 1932 by Beaverbrook's Daily Express.
 Just after his arrival in Asunción, he conducted an interview with Major Arturo Bray Riquelme, Director of the Military School and Commander of the R.I.
 6 "Boquerón", formed from the officers and cadets of the Paraguayan Military School; this report was published in the Daily Express on Thursday, 11 August 1932, when the R.I.
 6 was in full preparation to depart or at the war front in the Chaco.
 Arturo Bray was highly sought after by the British press as he had served as a British officer in the World War I and was highly decorated.

 At Lady Diana Cooper's fortieth birthday party in Venice that year a woman was deliberately burned on her hand with a cigarette by a thwarted lover, and Randolph sprang to her defence.